tlswg/tls13-spec/draft-ietf-tls-tls13.md

   ticket_lifetime.

 ticket_age_add
-: A randomly 32-bit value that is used to obscure the age of the ticket that the client includes in the "early_data" extension.
+: A randomly generated 32-bit value that is used to obscure the age of the ticket that the client includes in the "early_data" extension.
 The actual ticket age is added to this value modulo 2^32 to obtain the value that is transmitted by the client.